swehner/foos/Readme.md

-#Foosball instant replay
+#Foosball slow motion instant replay

 Ever wanted to relive your best foosball shots?
 Now you can with this project!
 Featuring:
  * Automatic goal detection & score-keeping
- * Automatic instant replay of the last goal
+ * Automatic instant replay (2x slow motion) of the last goal
  * Upload replays to Youtube
  * HipChat integration to send Youtube URLs and report game progress
+ * Integration with a league system

 See a video of it in action: